Goyim Defense League: GoyimTV

 GDL operates an online video website called GoyimTV.
 Minadeo had launched the platform with the help of Dominic Di Giorgio of Port St. Lucie, Florida.
 It is used to share videos, live stream, and attract supporters to GDL.

-In 2020, GoyimTV was removed by its online provider after a flood of complaints.
-In late October 2022, the site was again taken down after a hold was placed on it by its domain provider.
-Minadeo claimed that this was due to pressure from Jews.
-As of late January 2023, the site was back online.
+GoyimTV has had a history of its transmissions being disrupted.
+In 2020, the platform was removed by its online provider after a flood of complaints.
+In late October 2022, the site was again taken down after a hold was placed on it by its domain provider, which Minadeo blamed on pressure from Jews.
+In November 2025, the site went offline again, this time due to pressure from NewsChannel 5's Phil Williams, who contacted the companies that hosted GoyimTV and gtvflyers.com, questioning them regarding their knowledge of the platforms' practices of targeting children to grow their user base and spread propaganda.
+As of January 2026, the sites have been brought back online under new domains.

 Activities

 GDL's activity is reported to be primarily in the United States, mostly in California, Colorado, Florida, New York, and Texas.

 Patrick Little's Twitter HQ protest

-In December 2017, after getting suspended from Twitter, Patrick Little stood outside of Twitter headquarters in San Francisco, holding a sign that read "It's not okay to be white @Twitter".
+In December 2017, after getting suspended from Twitter, Patrick Little stood outside of Twitter headquarters in San Francisco, holding a sign that read "It's not okay to be white @Twitter."